ndz1020/DS3_Getting_n_Cleaning_Data-Course_Project/README.md

 ## Introduction

-This repository contains my course project work for "Getting and Cleaning Data", the third course the Data Science Specialization on Coursera.
-What follows first are my notes on the original data.
+This repository contains my course project work for "Getting and Cleaning Data", the third course of the Data Science Specialization on Coursera.

 ## About the raw data